If you live in Germany, you must have health insurance. Most people in Germany are insured by public insurance.

 Voluntarily insured:

 If you don't fall into any category above but still qualify for voluntary public insurance, your contributions depend on your income.
 The minimum contribution lies at around €220,00.
-You can find more details here.
+You can find more details on the public health contribution here.

 It's important to note that these rates, set for the year 2024, are subject to change and may vary based on your specific situation.
 Additionally, if your yearly earnings are above a certain threshold (in 2023 it is €69,300 as an employee or €30,000 as self-employed), you may be eligible for private insurance instead of public.